spoon-while-spoon/fritz-data-horder/README.md

-# FritzBox Sensor Data Logger
+# fritz-data-horder
+Easy to use "No Code" Script-Creator for collecting and storing Fritz and HAN Fun Sensor Data in a SQLight Database

 ## Welcome!